-Love pulled pork?
+Do you love pulled pork?
 This pulled pork recipe can be made in either a slow cooker or a pressure cooker.
-Either cooking method will give you a flavorful roast you will find hard to resist.
+Either cooking method will give you flavorful shredded pork you will find hard to resist.

 Love Pork?
-Be sure to try these pork recipes.
+Be sure to try these recipes

 Pulled Pork Recipe

 - 1 cup soy sauce

 - 7 ounces chipotle peppers in adobo sauce

 - Heat a large skillet over medium heat and add 2 tablespoons of vegetable oil.
 Sear roast on all sides until golden brown.
 Prepare marinade by combining brown sugar, soy sauce, and garlic.

 - Place seared pork butt roast, marinade, and chipotle peppers (if using) into a pressure cooker.
 Pressure cook on high for approximately 60 minutes.
 Release naturally and pull the pork apart with two forks.